An ongoing evolution of consciousness

 (translation by Sri Aurobindo, 2001, p.
 132)

 It is worth to look at these ślokas, and especially at the second one, in detail as they are extremely succinct and precise.
 Brahman is said to "grow" when he manifests the world, and given how often growth is mentioned as an object of prayer, this should probably be taken as a reminder that his act of creation should be considered a good thing.
 Then it is said that four things spring forth: matter, life, mind, and truth.
 Could these be the three ordinary planes of consciousness we all know plus the supramental, which is after all defined as a plane of truth?
-And then also "the worlds" which may well be the inner typal worlds that have been described by mystics in all major civilizations.
+And then also "the worlds" which may either have been put to explain that the previous four each build a whole world of their own, or otherwise the inner typal worlds that have been described by mystics in all major civilizations.
 And finally "in works immortality".
 "Works" is here the translation of karma but it is a translation that is as likely to confuse as to enlighten.
 For modern man, "work" is what you do to earn a living and perhaps respect as a productive member of society.
 In the ritualistic age of Indian religion, it was interpreted as rituals: the things you do to earn the (worldly) favours of the gods.
 But the older, deeper meaning, the one that explains why works produce immortality is the active inner surrender to the Divine which both comes from and leads to knowledge of the soul.
 Interestingly at all these levels, karma is the action, the focused energy that determines your fate.

 Exclusive concentration as the mechanism behind māyā